-ID Challenge: Cooper’s Hawk vs Sharp Shinned Hawk
+ID Challenge: Cooper’s Hawk vs Sharp-Shinned Hawk

 A common backyard birding challenge is learning how to ID a Cooper's hawk vs a sharp-shinned hawk.
 Look closely at these birds of prey.

 Identifying backyard hawks can be quite the challenge.
 So many times they are just a blur of a bird quickly making a pass through your feeding station in pursuit of a meal.
 If you do happen to get a decent look at the hawk, or if it decides to perch in the open long enough for you to study it, you can likely identify the species.
-Here are some key features to look for when trying to tell the difference between a cooper’s hawk vs a sharp shinned hawk.
+Here are some key features to look for when trying to tell the difference between a cooper’s hawk vs a sharp-shinned hawk.

 The most similar bird would be the sharp-shinned hawk, but that’s a smaller species with a more square-tipped tail and a smaller head.
 The sharpie also has pencil-thin legs, not like the strong, robust legs on the Cooper’s.
+A young Cooper’s hawk looks similar to a young sharp-shinned hawk, but has a bigger head and stripes on the chest that are usually narrower, darker and more sharply defined.

-Adults Cooper’s hawks are blue-gray above and pale reddish on the chest, but for about their first year of life, the young birds are brown, with dark stripes on a white chest.
-(Young sharp-shinned hawks are very similar to young Cooper’s, but their dark stripes below tend to be wider, more blurry and more reddish brown.)
 Cooper’s hawks are curious, alert birds that often visit cities and towns, where they investigate yards and perch close to houses.
 Male Cooper’s hawks are significantly smaller than their female mates.

 The sharp-shinned hawk is amazingly strong for its size.
 Although the sharp shinned isn’t much bigger than a blue jay or mourning dove, it’s a powerful little predator, pursuing prey in rapid bursts of flight.
 Recognizable field marks include a small but deeply hooked bill, and black bands across a gray square-tipped tail.

-Smaller, more rounded head that barely sticks out when in flight.
+- Head Size: Smaller, more rounded head that barely sticks out when in flight.

-Gray beginning on top of the head and continuing down through the neck feathers.
+- Head Color: Gray beginning on top of the head and continuing down through the neck feathers.

-Long and very thin.
+- Legs: Long and very thin.

-Tail is more square and uniform.
+- Tail: More square and uniform.